 Our unconscious is the shallowest part of us.
 And we live most of our life unconsciously.

 We are lashed on by a ruck of conscious aims of which we are nevertheless unaware, and by a crew that lurk beneath the surface but which are still quite superficial.
 The unconscious is submerged and murky but not deep.
 Our compulsions seem profound because they surge up from a mysterious though shallow font.
-Our latent drives get the better of us because their shoals measure the same as our squalid heart’s compass.
+Our latent drives master us because their shoals measure the same as our squalid heart’s compass.

 ‘Once we know our infirmities,’ Lichtenberg maintained, ‘they cease to do us harm.’
 But you no more rout your preconscious drives by becoming conscious of them than you heal a disorder by diagnosing it.
 ‘Recognizing idols for what they are,’ as Auden points out, ‘does not break their enchantment.’
 Your irrational and undisclosed cravings may grip you all the more forcibly when you wake to what they are, since then you feel constrained to reinforce them with reasons.
 And by the time that we have seen our errors, they are so much part of our character, that we have no wish to give them up.